kt-rin/kt-rin/README.md

-Full-Stack Developer
+👋 Hi, I’m Kt who interested in Technology in various field 'Do the best in Dev and destroy it with testing to make a better project'

-- 👋 Hi, I’m Kt.
+Now I'm a [Full-Stack Developer]

 <!---